esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/slides.md

 ## Take home messages

 - Software is an important part of research
-- Some problems arise due to
+- Some problems arise due to the combination of:
   - the role of software in research
   - the nature of software
   - how software is developed
-- Many initiatives have started in the last ten years to tackle these issues
+- Many initiatives have started in the last decade to tackle these issues
+- The landscape is still under heavy development

 ===